Summary

 Reduces operational strain around cutoffs

-Helps the company forecast production with greater confidence
+Helps the company forecast production with greater confidence.

 Stability is also beneficial for inventory planning, supply chain management, and customer support staffing.